How to Become a Nurse-Midwife

 - Disease prevention;

-- Care before, during, and after the menopause;
+- Care before, during, and after menopause;

 - Primary care (urinary tract infections, upper respiratory infections, etc.);